 Other types of brokerage accounts, such as Traditional IRAs, Roth IRAs, HSAs, and 401(k)s offer more favorable tax treatment by the IRS (they’re really cool!), but each one carries a specific set of contribution and withdrawal restrictions that you need to understand before considering them.
 The taxable brokerage account is the simplest to understand.

-By the way, all of the index funds previously discussed in this article are called exchange-traded funds (ETFs).
+By the way, all of the index funds discussed in this article are called exchange-traded funds (ETFs).
 Each of them is also sold as a mutual fund, which is the same product in a different package.
-The mutual fund version of VTI is VTSAX, the equivalent of VT is VTWAX, and the equivalent of BND is VBTLX.
-The differences are minimal and mostly unimportant, but we personally invest in ETFs.
-Here’s how to place an order for an ETF inside of your brokerage account (the instructions for mutual funds would be a little different):
+The mutual fund version of VTI is VTSAX, the equivalent of VT is VTWAX, and the equivalent of VXUS is VTIAX.
+The differences are minimal and mostly unimportant, but we personally invest in the ETF versions.
+Here’s how to place an order for an ETF inside of your brokerage account (the instructions for mutual funds would be slightly different):

 Read These Important Notes Before Buying Anything